Today's Children: Characters

-1943-1950 series
+1943–1950 series

-Six years following the end of the original series, Phillips created a new serial bearing the Today's Children title which began on December 13, 1943 over NBC, related to the original series only by its general dramatic themes and the setting of Chicago's Hester Street.
-The new serial followed the family of Mama and Papa Schultz, played Virginia Payne and Murray Forbes.
+Six years following the end of the original series, Phillips created a new serial bearing the Today's Children title which began on December 13, 1943 on NBC radio, related to the original series only by its general dramatic themes and the setting of Chicago's Hester Street.
+The new serial followed the family of Mama and Papa Schultz, played by Virginia Payne and Murray Forbes.

 Originally, the series was one of three Phillips-created serials which made up the General Mills Hour, with characters and plots crossing over between Children, The Guiding Light, and Woman In White.
 Although Phillips was integral in plotting the revived series, the dialogue was written by Virginia Cooke.
 The second version of Today's Children ended on June 2, 1950.